Brian-ED/rayed-bqn/README.md

   None yet

 # Extra info
-The most important file in ./raylib/lib/ is the binary file, which should be located at:
+The most important file in ./raylib/lib/ is the binary file, which could be located at:
 ./rayed-bqn/raylib/lib/(BINARY).

 The name of this binary file differs from OS to OS,